AbraarArique/rails_reporter/README.md

-# Rails Reporting App
+# Rails Reporter

 ## Introduction

-Rails Reporting App is a business report creation, management and exporting app built using Ruby on Rails.
+Rails Reporter is a business report creation, management and exporting app built using Ruby on Rails.
 It's core features are the following:

   - Create "Records"
   - Add an ID, reporter name, email and description to a "Record"